StateSmith/StateSmith/docs/languages/csharp/index.md

 {% include_relative LightbulbCallback.cs %}
 ```

+And edit the `Program.cs` file that was generated for your by `dotnet new console`.

 ```c#
 // Program.cs
 {% include_relative Program.cs %}
 ```

-To run your app, compile it with the dotent C# compiler and run it.
+Now compile your app with the dotnet C# compiler and run it.

 ```